 Dear All,

-I am personally very shocked and feel very sad by this unfortunate event.
-My deep condolences to all those families who lost their dear ones and I also pray for the speedy recovery of injured ones.
+I am personally very shocked and feel very sad about this unfortunate event.
+My deepest condolences to all those families who lost their loved ones, and I also pray for the speedy recovery of the injured individuals.

 Thanks & Regards.